-- Clean plug-in connection 1 of the fuel line thoroughly with compressed air.
+Thoroughly clean plug-in connection of the fuel line using compressed air.

 Under no circumstances should dirt enter into the fuel line.
-Dirt clogs the injection valve.
+Dirt in the fuel line clogs the injection valve.

-- Disconnect the plug-in connection of the fuel line. - Pull fuel screen 2 out of the connecting piece. - Insert the new fuel screen all the way into the connecting piece. - Lubricate the O-ring and connect plug-in connection of the fuel line.
+- Disconnect the plug-in connection of the fuel line. - Pull fuel screen 2 out of the connecting piece. - Push the new fuel screen all the way into the connecting piece. - Lubricate the O-ring and connect plug-in connection of the fuel line.